 Given the annual fee of this card, and the points bonuses for dining, travel, and overseas spend, many cardholders choose to use it for as many expenses as possible.

 Business expenditure can be put on the card.
-American Express offer a unique option to add an ‘additional’ card (this is different to a supplementary cardholder, as outlined above).
+American Express offer a unique option to add an ‘additional’ card (this is different to an additional card member, as outlined above).
 An additional card is second card that’s issued in the cardholder’s name with a different card number, which makes it administratively ideal for using your primary card for personal transactions, while you keep the additional card to one side for business transactions.

-When looking up your statement and transaction history online or in downloaded or paper statements, transactions are itemised by cardholders (additional and supplementary) making it much easier to reconcile.
+When looking up your statement and transaction history online or in downloaded or paper statements, transactions are itemised by cardholders (additional card and additional card members) making it much easier to reconcile.

 For small business owners, Xero also handily allows import of transactions made just on one card into your Xero account.